LightningX VPN Logo

 Is using a VPN illegal in Iraq?

-VPNs were banned in 2014 to combat ISIS and restrict their communication channels.
+VPNs were banned in 2014 to combat ISIS and restrict its communication channels.
 Although the main threat has diminished, restrictions on VPNs remain in place to maintain government control over internet use.

 Is VPN illegal in Turkmenistan?